Without Doors Curriculum

 Do I need to be familiar with Charlotte Mason to use this curriculum?

 You do not need to be proficient in Charlotte Mason’s principles to use Without Doors.
 Each book includes a simple parent guide that provides step-by-step guidance and valuable resources equipping you for success.
-However, we highly recommend that you read Charlotte Mason’s volumes, beginning with Home Education, Volume 1.
-Her writings are directly from the source and they are rich and timeless.
-Experienced Charlotte Mason families will appreciate the simplicity and authenticity of Without Doors.

 Is Without Doors an all-inclusive curriculum?

 Without Doors includes 28 weeks of Bible, History, Geography, Literature, Nature Study, and Enrichment lessons for students in 1st-8th grade.
+(Details such as copywork, paintings for artist study, links to music, recitations, Book of Centuries prompts, exam questions, etc. are all included in each book.)

-Why are reading, math, and science not included in Without Doors?
 Without Doors includes subjects best suited for family-style learning.
-We recommend choosing curriculum for reading, math, and science that meet the unique needs of your individual student and family.
+We recommend choosing math, reading/phonics, grammar, and science curriculum that meet the unique needs of your individual student and family.

 What is included in Enrichment?